nlmixr2/rxode2et/README.md

 ## Examples

-This is mostly about random number generation so you can select a matrix from `cvPost()`
+This is mostly about event table creation `et()`, which you can access with this package alone.

 ``` r
 library(rxode2et)